Thamireslopescz/Thamireslopescz/README.md

 In addition to my technical pursuits, I indulge in experimenting with exotic drinks, cooking new dishes, exploring new places, and enjoying thought-provoking movies and series.

-I have a diverse range of skills that extend beyond the core technologies of JavaScript, HTML, CSS, and C++.
-These include:

-- React
-- Node.js
-- TypeScript
-- Flutter
-- Angular
-- Python

 If you're looking for a dedicated and knowledgeable tech enthusiast, feel free to connect with me!

 ## Experience